Professional Psychology (PSYD)

 PSYD 6211.
 LGBT Health Capstone.
 3 Credits.

 Students work with faculty mentors to conceive of, design, and develop an implementation and evaluation plan for a project, innovation, or work product in their place of employment, other sponsoring organization, or community setting with the purpose of advancing the health of LGBT persons in a real world context.
 Students work in consultation with mentors in summer and spring residency periods with distance and in-the-field completion of the project throughout the program year.
+The prerequisite courses may be taken as co-requisites.
 Restricted to students in the graduate certificate in LGBT health policy and practice program.
+Prerequisites: PSYD 6201, PSYD 6202 and PSYD 6203.

 PSYD 6221.
 Topics in LGBT Health.
 1-3 Credits.